 1 cup Garlic Scapes (from Natick Community Organic Farm, Natick MA)

-½ cup grated Atwell’s Gold Cheese (from Narragansett Creamery, Providence RI)
+½ cup Atwell’s Gold Cheese (from Narragansett Creamery, Providence RI)

 From the pantry: